davidhartsough/writings/src/markdown/advice-for-new-devs.md

 #### Practice

 Practicing code means building the types of projects that you want to be confident in being able to create.
-Hone your craftsmanship; focus on a few types of projects that you want to be confident with.
+Hone your craft; focus on a few types of projects that you want to be confident with.
 Choose those projects carefully and build a few on your own.
 This will push you, but your work will only be accountable to you.
 (It's safe to fail and make mistakes.)
 Be sure to give yourself project goals that you are passionate about and genuinely interested in.
 This is the fuel to your motivation!
 Keep your goals big but realistic.

 Here are some **types** of projects you may wish to practice: